 - A puncture wound doesn’t usually cause excessive bleeding.
 Often the wound seems to close almost instantly.
 But this doesn’t mean treatment isn’t necessary.
 A puncture wound, such as from stepping on a nail can be dangerous because of the risk of infection.

-Infection is one of the largest risks for minor traumatic wounds.
+Wound infection is one of the largest risks for minor traumatic wounds and open wounds.
 These are considered “dirty wounds” as they often contain debris and bacteria from the cause of the injury.
 A visual check for the presence of foreign material, its removal and careful wound cleansing may precede the application of a wound dressing.
+Wounds require cleaning to prevent infection, encourage wound healing and start the healing process.
 If you haven’t had a tetanus shot within five years, your doctor may recommend a booster within 48 hours of the injury.

 A severe cut can be a traumatic experience that requires immediate medical attention and medical care, in which case 9-1-1 should be called and you should go to the emergency room.

 An urgent care center can be a great place to accurately diagnose your cut and learn about the best way to treat your injury, which includes providing emergency medicine, if needed.
 If the injury is minor, then you may have concrete instructions on how to start feeling better, sooner.